 Robinson reminds us: It’s suggested to avoid greasy, high-fat foods such as bacon, sausage, cheese, whole milk dairy, or foods high in dietary fiber such as bran flakes, whole wheat bread products, or high fiber protein bars.

 In addition to her words of advice, I would caution you that many runners struggle with citrus the morning of a run.
 Some runners can’t imagine running without a morning cup of coffee, and others would not dream of drinking coffee on race day.
 A lot of figuring out what to eat is trial and error on the part of the runner.

 Whether you are searching for half marathon pre-race meals or 5K pre-race meals, the standard advice is the same.
-However, some people do find they have more flexibility in the diet when racing a shorter distance.
+However, some people find they have more flexibility in their diet when racing a shorter distance.
 This is certainly true for me.

 What Should You Eat the Night Before the Race?

 So now that we have figured out breakfast let’s look at the night before the race.
 Many people find that a carb-heavy plateful for the evening meal is what works best.

 I prefer to eat my big meal around 1:00 p.m. and have a significantly smaller meal later in the evening.
 With a gastrointestinal tract that struggles on race day, this works best for me.

 In addition to a carb such as pasta, your protein should be low fat and easy to digest.
 My protein of choice the day before I race or run long is chicken.
 Things to avoid are large salads or high grain foods that might haunt you on the course.